 The OS-9 Newsletter will publish it's last issue at the end of this year, 1994.
-Renewal will only be honored for the Customers who have already remaining three issues. renewed their subscription into the next year will be reimbursed for the balance of their subscription or may choose to trade the balance of their subscription for OS-9 products available from the OS-9 Users Forum.
-Direct your questions to Rodger Alexander, OS-9 Newsletter, 3404 Illinois Lane, Bellingham, W.4.
+Renewal will only be honored for the remaining three issues.
+Customers who have already renewed their subscription into the next year will be reimbursed for the balance of their subscription or may choose to trade the balance of their subscription for OS-9 products available from the OS-9 Users Forum.
+Direct your questions to Rodger Alexander, OS-9 Newsletter, 3404 Illinois Lane, Bellingham, WA.
 98226 (206) 734-5806